idlesign/django-siteblocks/README.rst

 If one and the same siteblock has more than one content associated with it, rendered content will be chosen randomly.

-Yeah, you're right, that could be used to render random quotes on your site.

 Documentation